Skip to main content

 The result is an organization with higher conversion rates and shorter sales cycles that significantly increase revenues.

-Why is Sales and Marketing Alignment Important?
+Why is Aligning Marketing and Sales Important?

 IDC estimates that B2B organizations that fail to align sales and marketing lose up to 10% of revenue every year.
 By this estimate, the total annual global loss from sales and marketing misalignment is one trillion dollars.